Locating and applying for a co-op

 - Log into Handshake.
 Sign in with your UMN password.

 - You will need to create and/or update your Handshake profile.
 In your profile, please list your major and your standing (sophomore, junior, etc.).
 If you are new to Handshake, consider reading this article: Getting Started with Handshake.

-- Click on Career Center in the upper right corner.
-Under What can we help you find?, click on Experiences.
+- Click on Career Center in the left side of the screen.
+Click on Experiences.

-- Click Request an Experience.
+- Click Submit an Experience.
 Follow the instructions below to fill out the application:

 Experience Type: select CSE Engineering Co-op Program